awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 When an instance launches, Amazon EC2 Auto Scaling uses the value of the `HealthCheckGracePeriod` for the Auto Scaling group to determine how long to wait before checking the health status of the instance\.
 Amazon EC2 and Elastic Load Balancing health checks can complete before the health check grace period expires\.
 However, Amazon EC2 Auto Scaling does not act on them until the health check grace period expires\.

 By default, the health check grace period is `300` seconds when you create an Auto Scaling group from the AWS Management Console\.
-Its default value is `0` seconds when you create an Auto Scaling group using the AWS CLI or an AWS SDK\.
+Its default value is `0` seconds when you create an Auto Scaling group using the AWS CLI or an SDK\.

 To provide ample warm\-up time for your instances, ensure that the health check grace period covers the expected startup time for your application, from when an instance comes into service to when it can receive traffic\.
 If you add a lifecycle hook, the grace period does not start until the lifecycle hook actions are completed and the instance enters the `InService` state\.